Research Administration System (RAS)

 The Research Administration System (RAS) project will integrate more than 100 forms—including the Funding Application Approval Form (FAAF)—animal and human ethics, contracts and internal grants (and all the associated attachments), with reviews and approvals happening within RAS.

-What is the Research Administration System Project?
+What is the Research Administration System (RAS) Project?

-- The research administration system project will integrate UM research forms, required research protocols and workflow for Principal Investigators (PIs).
+The Research Administration System project will integrate UM research forms, required research protocols, and workflow for Principal Investigators (PIs).
 Electronic forms will flow from creation to completion, through one electronic system, along the approval process.

 Why is the Office of the Vice-President (Research and International) undertaking this project?